albertdn/band-showcase/README.md

 # band-showcase
-website to show band, their album, and award (if any)
+Website to show band, their album, and award (if any) Created with MEAN Stack